4 Sept 2017

 The KDIPA is keen to promote FDI in a wide range of sectors including infrastructure, environmental services, oil and gas downstream chemical manufacturing, education and training, healthcare, integrated housing projects and urban development, storage and logistics services, banking, financial services and insurance, tourism, technology and cultural, media and marketing.

-Foreign investors will benefit from exemption of corporate income tax for up to 10 years, as well as customs exemptions for the importation of machinery and intermediary goods.
-In addition, foreign investors are permitted to set up to wholly-owned entities and invest in almost all sectors.
+Foreign investors will benefit from exemption of corporate income tax (CIT) for up to 10 years, as well as customs exemptions for the importation of machinery and intermediary goods.
+In addition, foreign investors are permitted to set up wholly-owned entities and invest in almost all sectors.
 As per KDIPA’s “negative list” issued in February 2015, FDI is barred from sectors such as upstream petroleum and national defence.
+In a bid to encourage FDI, the Kuwaiti parliament in 2016 approved a flat 10% CIT, replacing a system which differentially taxed foreign companies by 15% and their local counterparts up to 5%, thus levelling the playing field.

 Kuwait is a member of the World Trade Organisation (WTO) since January 1995, and maintains a rather liberal trade regime.
 Imports are subject to few controls except for imports such as arms and ammunition, explosives, radioactive materials, drugs, pesticides and insecticides.
 Importation of fireworks, oxygen, certain steel pipes, firearms, narcotics, alcoholic beverages, air guns, pork, pornographic and subversive materials and used vehicles over five years old is prohibited.
 In September 2010, Kuwait joined the WTO Information Technology Agreement (ITA), which requires member countries to completely eliminate duties on IT products covered by the ITA.